-In raster graphic, the image consists of small pieces of a mosaic.
+In a raster graphic, the image consists of small pieces of a mosaic.
 These pieces are pixels.

 A vector graphic is not composed of separate dots (pixels).
 The logic of a vector image is quite different.
 In vector graphics, there are so-called control points and there are curves between them.
-The curvature of the curves is defined by a mathematical formula.
-Vector graphics are often used in the printing of brochures, flyers, business cards, etc. i.e. products that have text, logo, designs, symbols.
+A mathematical formula defines the curvature of the curves.
+Vector graphics are often used in the printing of brochures, flyers, business cards, etc. i.e. products that have text, logos, designs, and symbols.
 A great advantage of vector images is scaling.
-Even if you scale, the image quality is not affected and will be in good quality.
+Even if you scale, the image quality is not affected and will be of good quality.

 Types of photo files:

 The list below outlines some of the more common file types and provides a brief description, how the file is best used, and any special attributes the file may have.

 RAW Image Files (.raw, .cr2, .nef, .orf, .sr2, and more)